[Windows] Automatically delete unnecessary log files periodically

 use /P to refer to the relevant path,

-/M to search for the file (in this case, a file with the extension ".log"),
+/M to search for a file (in this case, a file with the extension ".log"),

 /C to execute an arbitrary command, and

-/D to check the number of days that have passed.
-In this case, 14 days = 2 weeks.
+/D to check the number of days elapsed.
+In this case, it's 14 days = 2 weeks.

 forfiles Command Help FORFILES [/P pathname] [/M search mask] [/S] [/C command] [/D [+ | -] {yyyy/MM/dd | dd}] Description: Selects a file (or set of files) and runs a command on that file.
 This is useful for batch jobs.
 Parameter List: /P pathname Indicates the path where the search should begin.
 The default folder is the current working directory (.). /M search mask Search for files by search mask.
 The default search mask is '*'. /S Tells forfiles to process subdirectories as well (e.g. "DIR /S"). /C command Indicates the command to run for each file.
 The command string must be enclosed in double quotes.
 The default command is "cmd /c echo @file".
 The following variables can be used in the command string: @file - Returns the name of the file. @fname - Returns the file name without the extension. @ext - Returns only the file extension. @path - Returns the full path of a file. @relpath - Returns the relative path of a file. @isdir - Returns "TRUE" if the file type is a directory, or "FALSE" if it is a file. @fsize - Returns the size of a file in bytes. @fdate - Returns the last modified date of a file. @ftime - Returns the last modified time of a file.
 If you use special characters on the command line, specify the characters in hexadecimal code in 0xHH format (e.g., a tab is 0x09).
 Internal CMD.EXE commands must be preceded by "cmd /c". /D Date Selects files whose last modified date is on or after (+), or on or before (-), the specified date, using the format "yyyy/MM/dd".
 Alternatively, selects files whose last modified date is "dd" days after or before the current date.
 Valid "dd" values are between 0 and 32768.
 If not specified, "+" is used by default. /?
 Displays help or usage